Navy Yard: Where DC Comes to Play

 New Logo.

 We designed the identity to flex across every touchpoint—from bold red-and-orange street banners lining the neighborhood to the BID's Instagram presence and wayfinding system.
-A tagline, "Where D.C.
-Comes to Play," gives the brand a voice that's inviting without being generic, rooted in the riverfront lifestyle that makes Navy Yard unlike anywhere else in the city.
+The new tagline, "Where DC Comes to Play," gives the brand a voice that's inviting and approachable, while speaking to all the ways people can 'play' in the neighborhood.
+At the ball game, at the park, or at any of the lively nightlife and entertainment spots in the neighborhood, play is always at the heart of it.

 Typography